 What exactly are we calling a ‘marketing campaign’?

-A marketing campaign is a strategy that promotes a specific company goal and consumer action.
+A marketing campaign plan is a strategy that promotes a specific company goal and consumer action.

 You have a specific goal in mind.
 Maybe you are launching a new product, getting customer feedback, boosting brand awareness, or promoting an event.When creating a #marketingcampaign you should have a specific goal in mind.
 This way your customers can easily take action and you can meet your desired goal.
 Click To Tweet